grro/pv_forecast/README.md

 The **libray is self-learning**.

 ```
 # please provide the real measured PV power value periodically.
-The period should be between 1 minute and 10 minutes.
+# The period should be between 1 minute and 15 minutes.

 while True:
     real_pv_power_watt = ...read real PV power ...
     pv_power_forecast.current_power_reading(real_pv_power_watt)
     time.sleep(60)
 ```
 The provided real measurements will be stored internally on disc and be used to update the internal prediction model.
-Please consider, that more accurate forecast predictions require collecting real PV power data for at least 2 weeks.
+Please consider, that more accurate forecast predictions require collecting real PV measurements for at least 2 weeks, typically.
 Do not stop providing measurements, even though the prediction becomes better and better.
 You may use a periodic job to provide the real PV values

 **Energy management system support**

 The basic functionality of this library is to support photovoltaic power forecast.
-However, to maximize the yield of your PV system, home appliances such as a dishwasher or laundry machines should operate only in periods when your PV system is delivering sufficient solar power.
+However, to maximize the yield of your PV system, your home appliances such as a dishwasher or laundry machines should operate only in periods when your PV system is delivering sufficient solar power.
 To manage this, the *Next24hours* convenience class can be used as shown below
 ```
 from pvpower.forecast import PvPowerForecast